Landslide Susceptibility Modeling by Interpretable Neural Network

-Despite data limitations and uncertainties, our SNN analysis of the eastern end of Himalaya presents an important contribution to landslide hazard studies.
-High mountains in Asia hold the majority of human losses due to landslides globally, with a high concentration in the Himalayan Arc, according to a global analysis conducted using 2004 - 2016 data~\cite{petley2012global,froude2018global}.
-Due to the associated high risks, there has been efforts to model landslide susceptibility in the Himalayan regions based on currently available data with limited resolutions~\cite{devkota2013,Regmi2014,mandal2018,chowdhuri2021}.
-Our work aims to capture the regional-scale, spatial distributions of landslide occurrences, differentiate controls of landslide hazards, and provide interpretable, essential empirical relationship between landslide controls and regional-scale landslide susceptibility.
-The decoupled, SNN identified functions combined with future changes in environmental conditions (e.g., extreme precipitation) may provide a promising tool for assessing the potential landslide hazards in this area (e.g., ~\cite{kirschbaum2020changes}).
-Our work is the first application XAI to landslide hazard, The method is is easily applicable to other locations, different datasets, and other physical hazards, such as earthquakes and wildfires.
-The SNN is remarkably simple consisting of only two hidden layers yet its performance rivals that of DNNs.
-Our SNN can be also easily updated and improved when global, open-source, high-resolution datasets and high-performance computational resources become more available in the future.
+Despite data limitations and uncertainties, our method is general and adaptable to other regions as well as sets and formats of contributing factors and available datasets.
+Our SNN analysis of the easternmost Himalaya alone presents an important contribution to landslide hazard studies.
+High mountains in Asia hold the majority of human losses due to landslides globally, according to a global analysis conducted using 2004 - 2016 data~\cite{petley2012global,froude2018global}.
+Due to the associated high risks, there have been efforts to model landslide susceptibility in the Himalayan regions based on currently available data with limited resolutions~\cite{devkota2013,Regmi2014,mandal2018,chowdhuri2021,kirschbaum2020changes}.
+Our work aims to capture the regional-scale spatial distributions of landslide susceptibility, differentiate controls of landslide occurrences, and provide interpretable, empirical functional relationships between landslide controls and susceptibility.
+The decoupled SNN-identified functions combined with future changes in environmental conditions (e.g., extreme precipitation)~\cite{kirschbaum2020changes, stanley2020building} may provide a promising tool for assessing potential landslide hazards in this area.
+Additionally, a modified version of the semi-automatic detection algorithm can be extended further to incorporate InSAR data from sources such as Copernicus Sentinel-1 satellites alongside time-scale optical satellite imagery~\cite{bekaert2020insar,singh2022detecting} to specifically detect slow-moving landslides in future studies.
+With these datasets, we can apply SNN methods to slow-moving landslides and assess the controls of surface deformation while accounting for temporal changes in environmental conditions~\cite{finnegan2021unsaturated}.
+Our method is easily applicable to other locations, different datasets, and other physical hazards, such as earthquakes and wildfires.
+The SNN is remarkably simple consisting of only two hidden layers, yet its performance rivals that of DNNs.
+Our SNN can also be easily updated and improved when global, open-source, high-resolution datasets and high-performance computational resources become more available in the future.